Return to main page

 How can I have a conversation with a child who doesn’t use words?

 Think of conversations as an opportunity for vocal turn-taking.
 Even without words, they can still be meaningful.
-Any vocalization is counted by LENA, except for things like crying and laughing.
+Vocalizations related to speech development, like coos and babbles, are counted by LENA in addition to spoken words.

 - Rethink the term “nonverbal/non-talker.”